 Many well-known companies make good concealed carry revolvers, so there are a lot to choose from.
 Selections start in the $350 dollar range and go up from there.

 For some, a double action trigger pull on a revolver is a drawback.
 With the average DA coming in at around 12 lbs, or more, it can be a challenge for folks with grip strength challenges.
-I recommend only firing a revolver in double action for defensive purposes even though many folks want to “cock the hammer.”
-As most of you know some have the hammer bobbed or shrouded, which some call a “hammerless revolver” where you are unable to cock it.
+I recommend only firing a revolver in double action for defensive purposes even though many folks want to pull back the hammer.

 The average concealed carry revolver has a capacity of five to six rounds.
 Will you carry a speed loader or a speed strip as an extra ammo source?